Warspoot/LLM-Plugin/readme.md

 ## Features
 - Translate stories and event dialogues using LLMs
-- Compatible with OpenAI based endpoints
+- Compatible with LM Studio

 ## Usage/Installation
 Requires Hachimi-Edge to be installed
+Most importantly LM Studio
 Download the latest `llm_plugin.dll` from [releases](https://github.com/Warspoot/LLM-Plugin/releases/latest)
 Navigate to game install and place the plugin inside the `hachimi` folder
 in `hachimi/config.json` edit the following line: